dominguez-posh/IntuneChocolateyDeployment/README.md

 import-module "C:\admin\ChocoIntuneDeployment-Main.ps1"
 ```
 ## How to Use
-in simples way, easy run the script.
+in simplest way, easy run the script.
 ![image](https://user-images.githubusercontent.com/9081611/163731600-cefafdb1-e591-44b0-a4eb-9fe62c81d2a6.png)
 First you will be asked, what tenant you want to connect and you will be asked for M365 Creds to authenticate to Graph API
 ![image](https://user-images.githubusercontent.com/9081611/163731608-f09cf7cb-416c-4412-b620-c78dec9004fc.png)